List of Cambridge University Cricket Club players

-This is a list in alphabetical order of cricketers who have played for Cambridge University Cricket Club (CUCC) in top-class matches since the club was first recorded in 1817.
-CUCC teams have always had important or first-class cricket status.
+This is a list in alphabetical order of cricketers who have played for Cambridge University Cricket Club (CUCC) in top-class matches since the club was established in 1820.
+Until 2020, a number of CUCC matches had first-class cricket status.
 In 1972 and 1974 the team also played official List A cricket matches.

-Some CUCC players have been members of teams representing combinations of British Universities or, since 2001, the Cambridge University Centre of Cricketing Excellence (CUCCE), later rebranded the Cambridge MCCU.
-This team includes students from Anglia Ruskin University, as well as Cambridge University, and plays in some first-class matches.
-After the establishment of the Cambridge UCCE, the annual three-day first-class University Match against Oxford University Cricket Club was replaced by a one-day match against Oxford at Lord's and a four-day first-class match against Oxford, alternating between Fenner's and The University Parks.
-The 2020 fixture was the last match with first-class status, although the fixture is still played under first class conditions.
-This list of players includes only those players who have represented CUCC itself in first-class matches.
+Some CUCC players have been members of teams representing combinations of British Universities or, from 2001, the Cambridge University Centre of Cricketing Excellence (CUCCE), later rebranded the Cambridge MCCU.
+These team included students from Anglia Ruskin University, as well as Cambridge University, and played some first-class matches.
+After the establishment of Cambridge UCCE, the annual three-day first-class University Match against Oxford University Cricket Club was replaced by a one-day match against Oxford at Lord's and a four-day first-class match against Oxford, alternating between Fenner's and The University Parks.
+The 2020 fixture was the last match with first-class status, although the fixture is still played.
+This list includes only those players who have represented CUCC itself in first-class matches.
 Players who have represented the Cambridge UCCE and MCCU In first-class matches can be found in List of Cambridge UCCE & MCCU players.

 The details are the player's usual name followed by the years in which he was active as a CUCC player and then his name is given as it would appear on modern match scorecards.
 Note that many players represented other first-class teams besides CUCC.
-Players are shown to the end of the 2020 season.